Siraajhaque/react-express-review/README.md

 * Refactor your DELETE request to remove from our array given an index
 * Use axios to add functionality to deleteTodo

+in package.json "start":
+    // makes it so when you don't have to take down the server and keep undating, will just update as you make changes.